splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-k8s.rst

 .. _enable-zero-conf-java-yaml:

-Enable/disable automatic instrumentation before runtime
+Enable or disable automatic instrumentation before runtime
 -------------------------------------------------------------

 If the deployment is not deployed, add the ``otel.splunk.com/inject-java`` annotation to the application deployment YAML file.